 Counseling and Psychiatric Services (CAPS) is committed to promoting inclusion.
 We strive to provide respectful treatment to students of every background and recognize the impact of oppression and marginalization on mental health.
 We value and embrace the richness inherent to the intersections of one’s race, ethnicity, nationality, heritage, gender identity and expression, sexual/romantic orientation, ability, religion/spirituality, age, socioeconomic status, body shape/size, as well as other personal and social characteristics.
 These intersecting factors which comprise an individual’s identity are important in guiding and enhancing the services we provide to our students.
 We will continue to be a safe and affirming space on campus.
 You are welcome here.

 If you would like additional information on the support CAPS provides, you can review the CAPS Services page or contact CAPS at 706-542-2273.
 You can also request programming through CAPS to speak to your office, department, or organization.
-If you are interested in scheduling a CAPS program, please contact the CAPS Associate Director of Outreach and Collaboration by phone 706-542-2273 or complete the Project Request Form.
+If you are interested in scheduling a CAPS program, please contact the CAPS Associate Director of Outreach and Collaboration by phone 706-542-2273 or complete the Program Request Form.